devtron-labs/tutorials/content/docs/workflow-editor.md

 ## External CI Pipeline

 You can use your existing CI Architecture, to create your own CI Architecture.
-For reference,
+For reference,[External CI Pipeline](https://docs.devtron.ai/docs/external-ci-pipeline/)

 ## Linked CI Pipeline